List of current heads of state and government

 This is a list of current heads of state and heads of government.
 In some cases, mainly in presidential systems, one leader is head of state and head of government.
 In other cases, mainly in semi-presidential and parliamentary systems, the head of state and the head of government are different people.
 In semi-presidential and parliamentary systems, the head of government (i.e. executive) role is fulfilled by the listed head of government and the head of state.

 In one-party states, the ruling party's leader (e.g. the general secretary) is usually the de facto top leader of the state, though sometimes this leader also holds the presidency or premiership.
 In Afghanistan, Andorra, Iran, and Vatican City (Holy See), a clergy member also acts as the head of state.
-In Afghanistan, this is the supreme leader; in Andorra, this is the bishop of Urgell, Co-Prince of Andorra; in Iran, this is the supreme leader; and in Vatican City, this is the pope.
+In Afghanistan, this is the Supreme Leader; in Andorra, this is the bishop of Urgell, Co-prince of Andorra; and in the Vatican City, this is the pope.

 The list includes the names of recently elected or appointed heads of state and government who will take office on an appointed date, as presidents-elect and prime ministers–designate, and those leading a government-in-exile if internationally recognised.